-- > The magnetization in each tissue relaxes at different rates.
+- > The magnetization in each tissue relaxes at different rates, which would largely depend on how tightly the hydrogen atom is bound to the molecule.
 This is one of the factors that create image contrast. - Spins emit energy absorbed from the RF pulse through a process known as spin-lattice energy transfer and shift their magnetic moments from the high-energy state to the low-energy state.
 The NMV recovers and realigns to B0.
-This relaxation process is called 71 recovery. - > The magnetic moments of the spins lose precessional coherence or dephase and the MMV decays in the transverse plane.
-The dephasing relaxation process is called T2 decay.
+This relaxation process is called T1 recovery - > The magnetic moments of the spins lose precessional coherence or dephase and the MMV decays in the transverse plane.
+The dephasing relaxation process is called 72 decay.